Labeling Requirements for Bioengineered Ingredients

 The final word

-We should be seeing many more BE disclosures on products in the stores because any company with more than $2.5 million in annual receipts making a product with any soy, canola, corn, or sugar from sugar beets in it that isn't explicitly not BE has to disclose.
+We should be seeing many more BE disclosures on products in the stores because any company with more than $2.5 million in annual receipts making a product with any soy, canola, or corn in it that isn't explicitly not BE has to disclose.
 There are, however, many exceptions and exemptions in the USDA's rules, so whether or not we will is uncertain.

 Those rules--the agency's interpretation and implementation of the NDFBS--are currently being challenged in a legal appeal.